rasenmaeher92/arxiv-network-graph/README.md

 $ pip install -r requirements.txt
 ```

-There is still some legacy code from arxiv-sanity, therefore some of the
+There is still some legacy code from arxiv-sanity that require some of the packages in the requirement.

 ### Processing pipeline

 1. Install and start MongoDB
-2. Optional - Run `fetch_papers.py` to collect all paper from arXiv
+2. Optional - Run `fetch_papers.py` to collect all paper from arXiv.
+Run `fetch_citations_and_references.py` to collect data from semanticScholar.org.
 3. Create `twitter.txt` with your Twitter API credentials (values of consumer key and secret, in separate lines).
+You can also add accounts to the `twitter_users.json` file.
-3. Run the flask server with `serve.py`.
-Visit localhost:5000 and enjoy sane viewing of papers!
+3. Run `run_background_tasks.py` to start background tasks scheduler.
-4. Background tasks will to fetch new papers and search for twitter mentions
+4. Run the flask server with `serve.py`.

-### Generating the network graph
+### Old version - Generating the network graph

 After fetching papers from arXiv you can build the network graph by running the notebook `graph_generator.ipynb`.
 It will overwrite the `static/network_data.json`.